A Love Supreme (fanzine): Anti-racism and charity work

-Former Volunteers
+Former Staff

 Many ALS staff and contributors have developed their skills at the fanzine and then gone on to have successful careers in football media.
 ALS Founder Jeremy Robinson left ALS to report full time on SAFC for the Sunday Sun.
 Jonathan Wilson contributed to and sold ALS outside Roker Park and went on to write for The Independent, FourFourTwo, The Guardian and The Observer.
 His books, Inverting the Pyramid and Angels with Dirty Faces both won Best Football Book awards.
 He has also won FSA Football Writer of the Year in 2012, 2017 and 2021.

 Philip Buckingham is now Football News Reporter for TheAthleticUK.
 Adam Capper left ALS to work in the Media Department at SAFC before joining West Ham United, closely followed by Sam Lightle, who is a mainstay in SAFC's Media Team.
-The Sunderland Echo's SAFC reporters Phil Smith and Chris Young also worked at ALS before moving on to the local paper.
+The Sunderland Echo's SAFC reporters Phil Smith, Chris Young and James Copley also worked at ALS before moving on to the local paper.

 Peter Oliver now works for RTL, but he formerly worked for ALS before joining the entertainment brand.
 In 2021 Peter returned to Sunderland to speak to the younger generation about his career.